feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

 ``|c|`` exists specifically for technical use with :ref:`OnPlayerOrgasm`, ensuring any text in a string after it is called is removed.

 ``\n`` causes a line break, i.e. hitting the enter key in a text editor.
-Used primarily for description and encyclopedia entries in :ref:`Monster Creation`.
+Used primarily for description and encyclopedia entries in :doc:`Monster Creation </Doc/Monsters/Creation>`.
 It can also be used as the equivalent of a blank string for functions done via ``|f|``

-.. _Text Styling Markup:

 **Text Styling Markup**
 ------------------------
-This section a mix of `Renpy derivative markup <https://www.renpy.org/doc/html/text.html>`_ and custom MGD markup.
+This section is a mix of `Renpy derivative markup <https://www.renpy.org/doc/html/text.html>`_ and custom MGD markup.
 You can combine the markup as you please.

 ..
 Excluding markup containing any periods, since it generates an error at the moment.